How to Build an MVP App in 2021 (Easy 5-Step Guide)

 Yes, you read it right.
 What exactly is happening is that people who build their MVP still are misguided about the MVP definition.
 The completed blingy product is not intended to be an MVP, but the MVP is something that needs no more modifications or changes of any kind.
 The truth is that MVP is a product that will achieve its objective by subtraction in any case.

-Additional features are secondary – an MVP should be able to fulfill the main need of the customers in the first place, to be able to call an MVP!
+Additional features are secondary – an MVP should be able to fulfill the main need of the customers in the first place, to be able to be called an MVP!

 Steps 2: Types Of Right MVP Building Approaches